Examples of recent questions relating to Lease Extensions in Crook

-• I'm seeking some advice concerning extending the lease on my maisonette.
-I'll be looking to do this next summer as we need to move then.
+• I'm hoping for some advice with regard to extending the lease on my flat.
+The intention is to do this next autumn as we must move then.
 Unfortunately the current lease is now very short and therefore I'm guessing it'll be expensive to extend.
-I'm also thinking that I'll probably have to go down the LVT route.
-Can you recommend a good conveyancers with expertise in lease extensions.
-Ideally based in Crook?
+I'm also thinking that I'll probably have to go down the tribunal route.
+Can you recommend a good conveyancers who specialises in lease extensions.
+Preferably someone in Crook area?

 • Other Topics